wwoo/tf_face/README.md

 ```
 python tf/face_extract/crop_faces.py ./data/manifest_uniq.txt $PWD
 ```

+*Note:* Using Vision API will cost you money, though you can always sign up for a free Google Cloud Platform account with $300 in credits.
+It is your responsibility to manage your own usage.

+### Dividing the data into training and validation sets

 `tf/face_extract/split_data.py` - Splits the cropped data into training and validation sets.
 You can adjust a number of factors in splitting the data - for example, the ratio of training to validation data (`SPLIT_FACTOR`), the minimum & maximum samples for a class to be included (`MIN_SAMPLES` and `MAX_SAMPLES`) and set a minimum/maximum skew (roll, pan and tilt) for a sample to be included [TODO: expose in more friendly way].